Santo J. Costa, J.D., Board Chair

 Rudy Howard, C.P.A.

-Mr. Howard is the chief financial officer for SciQuest, Inc., a publicly traded global software company.
-Before joining SciQuest, he was CFO of MDS Pharma Services and operated his own financial consulting company, where his services included advising on M&A transactions, equity and debt issuances, and other general management matters.
-He has also served as CFO for a number of other public and private multi-national companies in the software and life sciences industries, including Pharmaceutical Product Development (PPD) and Peopleclick.
+Mr. Howard is the Chief Financial Officer of vTv Therapeutics, a publicly held, clinical-stage pharmaceutical company.
+Prior to joining vTv, he was CFO at SciQuest, Inc., an international spend-management software company.
+He has also served as CFO for a number of other public and private multi-national companies in the life sciences and software industries, including MDS Pharma Services and Pharmaceutical Product Development (PPD).
 Mr. Howard spent the first half of his career in public accounting, where he became an assurance partner with PricewaterhouseCoopers.
-He served companies in the pharmaceutical, biotechnology, high technology and financial services industries.
+He served clients in the pharmaceutical, biotechnology, high technology and financial services industries.
 Among his areas of expertise were public company disclosure compliance, including guiding a number of clients through the IPO process, and merger and acquisition consulting.
 Mr. Howard is a certified public accountant and received his B.A. in accounting from North Carolina State University.

 John Oxaal, M.B.A.